Convent of the Epiphany: Copeland Court

 In 1983, because of a decline in vocations, Alverton House was sold and the twelve remaining nuns moved to Copeland Court in Kenwyn.
-Alverton House is currently a hotel.
+Alverton House is now a hotel.

 In 2001, the last two remaining nuns moved out of Copeland Court and the Community of the Epiphany legally ceased to exist.
 In 2002, Copeland Court was renamed as the Epiphany House Conference and Retreat Centre.

 In 2008, Sr Elizabeth CE attracted some attention in the local and national press as the last surviving member of the order; she was then 92 and living in a nursing home in Devon, but still engaged in charitable work.
 In 2017, Sr Elizabeth died at the age of 101.